bifrost-org/biFroSt/API documentation.md

 ### Success status

-- `200 OK`: Directory contents returned successfully.
+- `200 OK`: Entry metadata returned successfully.

 ### Errors

-- `400 Bad Request`: Path is malformed or path represents a file.
+- `400 Bad Request`: The provided path is invalid or malformed.
 - `401 Unauthorized`: User not authenticated.
+TODO:
-- `404 Not Found`: Directory does not exist.
+- `404 Not Found`: The specified entry does not exist.
-- `500 Internal Server Error`: Unexpected error on the server.
+- `500 Internal Server Error`: An unexpected error occurred on the server.

----

 ## POST `/mkdir/{path}`